Which Los Angeles Airport Should I Fly Into? – Our Ultimate Guide to the LAX Area Airports

 Ah, Los Angeles!
 Land of fame and fortune.
 But, despite how easy the tanned, jet-setting celebrities make it look, you need a lot more than a dream and a cardigan to navigate this southern California city’s many airports.

-And while we wish there was some secret, celebrity-only airport that let you avoid the 405, the truth of the matter is your travel plans should budget a healthy amount of time for bumper-to-bumper traffic and angry Angelenos.
-The best you can do is plan ahead and pick an airport that’s most convenient to your final destination.
+And while we wish there was some secret, celebrity-only airport that lets you avoid the 405, the truth of the matter is your travel plans should budget a healthy amount of time for bumper-to-bumper traffic and angry Angelenos.
+The best you can do is plan ahead and pick a Los Angeles airport that’s most convenient to your final destination.

 Los Angeles International Airport (LAX)

 Located in: Westchester, which is, helpfully, west of downtown Los Angeles.